Facts about Oklahoma Education

 OUR SCHOOLS ARE NOT FAILING

-PUBLIC EDUCATION IS A LEGAL RIGHT
+PUBLIC EDUCATION IS A GUARANTEED RIGHT

 The Constitution of the State of Oklahoma is crystal clear: “The Legislature shall establish and maintain a system of free public schools wherein all the children of the State may be educated.”
 (Section XIII, Article 1)

-The elitist privatizers continually attempt to sow negative thoughts about our precious educators by asking redundant, unanswerable, or other rhetorical questions about our teachers.
-They repeat the tired refrain that our teachers make too much money, don't work hard enough, or it's all the superintendent's fault.
+Outsiders attempt to sow negative thoughts about our precious educators by asking redundant, unanswerable, or other rhetorical questions about our teachers.
+They repeat the tired refrain that our teachers make too much money, don’t work hard enough, or it’s all the superintendent’s fault.

-We believe Jesus is quite clear in this regard, "those who work deserve their pay."
-(Luke 10:7 NLT) Put simply: you cannot put kids first if you put teachers last.
+Put simply: you cannot put kids first if you put teachers last.

 WE HAVE A SPIRITUAL MANDATE